jinlin82/hello-world/new.md

 Take the red pill.
 >>>>>>> feature

-If that is the case, then the above conflict resolution would not have been correct, which demonstrates why seeing the original version alongside the conflicting versions can be useful.
+If this is the case, then the above conflict resolution would not have been correct, which demonstrates why seeing the original version alongside the conflicting versions can be useful.